Sanitary and Phytosanitary

 Extracts from SPS Committee meeting summary reports

-In March 2005, Mexico stated that Bolivia had slaughtered a number of Mexican cattle in 2004 on the grounds that Mexico was a high-risk country for BSE.
+In March 2005, Mexico stated that Bolivia had slaughtered a number of Mexican cows in 2004 on the grounds that Mexico was a high-risk country for BSE.
 Mexico considered this to be in breach of Articles 2.2, 2.3, 5, 6 and Annex C of the SPS Agreement.
-BSE was classified as an exotic illness in Mexico, as Mexico was free of the disease.
-At the end of 1996, the Mexican animal health authorities had implemented an epidemiological surveillance programme for BSE, based on the OIE recommendations.
+BSE was classified as an exotic illness in Mexico and had been included in both the immediate reporting list and, since 1994, in the programme for the training and dissemination of information regarding exotic illnesses of the United States-Mexican Commission for the Prevention of FMD and other exotic illnesses of Animals (CPA).
+At the end of 1996, the Mexican animal health authorities had implemented an epidemiological surveillance programme for BSE, based on the OIE recommendations, aimed at controlling the occurrence of BSE in the country and preventing its entry into the country even though Mexico had prohibited the import of animals and animal products from countries affected by BSE since 1991.
+Under that programme, each region of the country had a coordinator, reporting to the CPA, who was responsible for the training and monitoring of the personnel in slaughter houses.

 In June 2006, Mexico recalled that a Mexican association, FOGAMEX, had been invited to show some cattle at a fair in Santa Cruz, Bolivia.
 Although the requirements communicated by Bolivia's animal health authority (SENASAG) had been fulfilled and an import permit had been obtained, when the cattle arrived in Bolivia, SENASAG had seized the animals and ordered that they be returned to Mexico.
 However, since foot and mouth disease exists in Bolivia while it does not exist in Mexico, it was not possible to return the animals to Mexico.
 After weeks of negotiations, and after the Bolivian authorities had revoked the import permit although the cattle had already arrived, Bolivia decided to slaughter the cattle.
 Months later, in the context of a lawsuit filed by FOGAMEX against SENASAG, the Bolivian Supreme Court in Santa Cruz found that SENASAG had withheld the import permits without legal basis and ordered SENASAG to cover the damages.
 Formal consultations held in La Paz, Bolivia, in 2005 had not led to an agreement.
 Since then, bilateral efforts had continued to try to obtain an official and public apology from the Bolivian Government and payment for damages caused.